-Summer 2023
+Summer 2025

 As part of the statistics curriculum, you will be asked to analyze data using the programming language R. R is an open source language that is widely used by data analysts and data scientists.
-In coding camp and coding lab, we provide an introduction to R coding focused on data analysis.
+In the coding camp and coding lab, we provide an introduction to R coding focused on data analysis.

 This is a self-assessment.
-If you feel comfortable completing this assignment by yourself (with the help of Google), then you are free to skip the coding camp and coding lab.
+If you feel comfortable completing this assignment by yourself (with the help of Google and/or other resources), then you are free to skip the coding camp and coding lab.
 Otherwise, you can use this to pick the right track for you.